namiri-tech/docs-rdme-ke/docs/HOW-TO/create-an-etims-invoice-in-digitax.md

 You can create an eTIMS invoice through these DigiTax solutions.

 > 🥇 Namiri Technology Limited is the leading KRA & ODPC-approved eTIMS integrator

+## eTIMS invoice details

+If you have joined any DigiTax webinar, then you know how to generate an invoice via the Digitax dashboard.
+If you have not already joined, below is a link to a webinar recording in which a DigiTax team member talks about DigiTax and how to use it.